Likhith1030/OWASP/tab_speakers.md

 layout: null
 tab: true
 order: 1
-tags: OWASP TIET
+tags: OWASP VIIT
 ---

 ## Speakers

-Would you like to speak on the upcoming OWASP TIET meetup?
+Would you like to speak on the upcoming OWASP VIIT meetup?
 [Contact Us](mailto:prajit.sengupta@owasp.org)

 **Email Format :**